Francis Spellman: Archbishop of New York

 Archbishop Spellman distributing holy communion at mass during a visit to the US Fifth Army in Italy 1944 during World War II.

 After Pius XI's death, Pacelli was elected as Pope Pius XII.
 One of his first acts was to appoint Spellman as the sixth archbishop of New York on April 15, 1939.
 He was installed as archbishop on May 23, 1939.
 He was painted twice in 1940 and again in 1941 by the artist Adolfo Müller-Ury.
-Spellman inaugurated the first regularly scheduled Spanish-language masses in the archdiocese at St. Cecilia's Parish in East Harlem.
+Spellman inaugurated the first regularly scheduled Spanish-language Masses in the archdiocese at St. Cecilia's Parish in East Harlem.

 In addition to his duties as diocesan bishop, Pius XII named Spellman as apostolic vicar for the U.S. Armed Forces on December 11, 1939.
 Over the years, Spellman celebrated many Christmases with American troops stationed in Japan, South Korea, and Europe.

-During his tenure in New York, Spellman's considerable national influence in religious and political matters earned his residence the nickname "the Powerhouse."
+During his tenure in New York, Spellman's considerable national influence in religious and political matters earned his residence the nickname "the Powerhouse".
 He hosted many prominent clergy, entertainers, and politicians, including the statesman Bernard Baruch, U.S. Senator David I. Walsh, and U.S. House of Representatives Majority Leader John William McCormack.
 In 1945, Spellman instituted the Al Smith Dinner in Manhattan, an annual white tie fundraiser for Catholic Charities that is attended by prominent national figures.

 After his appointment as archbishop, Spellman also became a close confidant of President Roosevelt.
 During World War II, Roosevelt asked Spellman to visit Europe, Africa, and the Middle East in 1943, 16 countries in four months.
-As archbishop and a military vicar, he would have "greater freedom than official diplomats".
+As a prominent American archbishop and the US Catholic Military Vicar, he would have "greater freedom than official diplomats".
 During the Allied campaign in Italy, Spellman acted as a liaison between Pius XII and Roosevelt in efforts to declare Rome an open city to save it from bombing and street fighting.